lestrade84/lestrade84.github.io/about/index.md

 ---

-## Technical Project Manager working at Red Hat:
+## Territory Services Manager working at Red Hat:

-I am interested in technology research and development, Cloud Computing, Cloud Infrastructure and disruptive technologies and methodologies.
-My career is developed on technology services, virtualization, cloud architectures and sometimes even scripting!
+I am interested in technology & people, virtualization and cloud projects (SaaS, IaaS and PaaS), development and consultative selling processes.
+I am a self-organized employee, with high adaptability to continuous changes, with attention to detail.
+Highly motivated to work in a leading technology company & team-worker.
+I have been working on Linux and OpenSource technologies since my graduation.
+Now I am exploring new challenges: Share my technical knowledge and help others to grow with my current role as a trusted advisor and mentor, helping my company to create innovative solutions for our customers.

 Ups!
 Almost forgot..
 I usually manage customer's expectations and success stories.

 * Methodologies:
     * Agile (SCRUM & KANBAN).
     * Waterfall (not my preferred one)
 * Cloud Technologies:
-    * OpenStack
+    * OpenStack (IaaS)
-    * OpenShift
+    * OpenShift (PaaS)
+    * Google for Work (SaaS)
 * Infrastructure and automation
 * Virtualization & Containers